caktus/margarita/README.rst

     git checkout develop
     git pull origin develop

-* Pick a new version number, attempting to follow the guidelines of `Sematic Versioning
+* Pick a new version number, attempting to follow the guidelines of `Semantic Versioning
   <http://semver.org/>`_.
 * Edit CHANGES.rst with the new version number and the changes since the last release.
 Pay special attention to documenting any changes that could break